2022 review: California cannabis market strains under growing pains

 After a long battle, California Gov. Gavin Newsom signed a $308 billion state budget in June that included tax relief for the cannabis industry.
 A deal spearheaded by Sen. Mike McGuire, D-Healdsburg, eliminated the cultivation tax that growers pay to the state on the amount they grow.
 Also, the deal capped the excise tax collected on each product sold for a period of three years.

-As the third quarter subsided, the cannabis “croptober,” as it’s called, demonstrated industry harvest production down, according to the farming advocacy group, Good Farmers Great Neighbors.
-According to a Business Journal report from October, the average price in Sonoma County was $570 a pound in 2021, at least 30% higher than this year.
+As the third quarter subsided, the cannabis harvest season showed overall production down, according to the farming advocacy group, Good Farmers Great Neighbors.
+The average price in Sonoma County was $570 a pound in 2021, at least 30% higher than this year.

 “It looks like every farmer has taken advantage of the opportunity to go fallow,” farming advocate Sam Rodriguez said at the time.